ejagnes/codependent_plasticity/README.md

-# Code used for article: Codependent excitatory and inhibitory plasticity accounts for quick, stable and long-lasting memories in biological networks
+# Code used for article: Co-dependent excitatory and inhibitory plasticity accounts for quick, stable and long-lasting memories in biological networks

 Everton J. Agnes (1,2) and Tim P. Vogels (1,3)